AionNext/BizCod/Programming Guide/Data.md

 ;
 ```

-This definition is invalid and BizCod will nopt be able to resolve it.
+This definition is invalid and BizCod will not be able to resolve it.

 # Methods